nathancarter/weblurch/doc-src/plan.md

 that into webLurch, imitating the UX Ken describes from typical online collaboration apps such as Google Docs and Overleaf, as follows.

- * Add a File > Download action, which starts a download of the file as HTML.
- * Add a File > Upload action, which lets the user choose an HTML file to upload, accepts the upload, strips any dangerous tags from it, then executes File > New before pasting the HTML content directly into the new, blank document.
  * Create a function that can update the UI when users log into or out of Google Drive.
 At first, it will just hide/show the File > Save and File > Save as... actions on the menu and toolbars.